13 Fun Things to do in North Texas this October

 Jellystone Park, Burleson, Tyler, Wichita Falls All of the fun Jellystone Parks go all out for Halloween, with not-so-scary decorations, activities, crafts and of course, Hey Hey Hey Rides!
 Click HERE to read more.

 7. Fall Festivals

-Autumn at the Dallas Arboretum, Dallas Possibly the best Pumpkin displays ever, this year’s theme is Neverland and features ships and scenes made of pumpkins!
+Autumn at the Dallas Arboretum, Dallas Possibly the best Pumpkin displays ever, this year’s theme is It’s the Great Pumpkin, Charlie Brown and features ships and scenes made of pumpkins!
 Click HERE for more information.